 Of course, I miss them dearly, they left at a time when I needed them most.
 Not that there could be a more convenient time…

 The emptiness they left behind has been a part of me ever since.
-Gone were the many daily conversations.
-Gone were the sharing of woes, and the laughter that inevitably followed as we saw the funny side of each dilemma.
+Gone were the many daily conversations, the sharing of woes; and the laughter that inevitably followed as we saw the funny side of each dilemma.
 Gone were the feelings of love I accessed through a telephone line, when sickness on both parts prevented travel.
 Just gone.
-No second chances.
-No more time.
-No more opportunities.
+No second chances, no more time and no more opportunities.

 Not many people actually appreciated what Christmas was really like for me 8 years ago, but it was an extremely difficult time.
 Two days before Christmas, I had sat with my mum in hospital while we received the news that cancer had spread into her liver, and that there was nothing more that could be done.
 The next day I was driving up to Kent, to be with my sister for Christmas, for what we knew would inevitably be her last.

-During this time, my mum and sister did video calls, so they could speak with each other from their respective beds.
+During this time, my mum and sister were able to have bedside chats, by using video calls.
+So they could speak with each other from their respective beds.
 Two days later I was back with my mum at the hospital, and so it continued, until she passed away on the 29thJanuary.
 Little did I know that 2 months later, after sitting at my sister’s bedside for nearly a week, that I would say goodbye to her too.
 And my brother also passed just after the new year, but many moons before.

 So I guess it’s not surprising that Christmas has never been the same since…